OwenHsiang/Mobile-Applications-for-Sensing-and-Control/HW1/README.md

 # EEP_523_HW1

 ## Overview
 The goal of this assignment is to get familiar with React Native and to practice setting up a development environment, creating a "Hello World" app that displays a list of items.
 It includes a text input field for adding new items, a button to add the item to the list, a button to remove an item from the list, and a display of the number of items in the list.
+You can see the result of this project in "HW1/hw1_demo.mp4".

 ## Working Process
 First, create a new React Native project using the React Native CLI, here I named the project "HW1".
 After creating the project, open `App.tsx` and edit some lines, details are as follows: